redlotusdesignz/redlotusdesignz/README.md

 ## Fun facts about me 🌙

-🎨 I'm an illustrator and a teacher at Skillshare where I help students create webcomics.
-You can find out more about my illustration work at http://redlotusdesignz.com/.
+🎨 I'm an illustrator teacher at Skillshare where I help students create webcomics.
+You can enroll in my class [here](https://skl.sh/3fxrr02).

 🎮 I develop visual novel games using Ren’Py!
 You can check out my work over at my [itch.io profile](http://redlotusdesignz.itch.io).